 In this world of phone notifications and barrages of click-bait marketing with visuals designed to lure us in, it can get difficult to look at the bigger picture and stay objective.
 I heard the other day that the makers of Oreos are going to start their own line of CBD products.
 Are we really going to buy packages of oreos infused with cannabidiol and think it is leading to a healthier lifestyle?
 A lot of people are going to actually believe that they can stuff their face full of junk but because it is infused with CBD, it's ok.
 No it’s not.
 Mary Poppins doesn’t really think that you should take a spoonful of sugar to make the medicine go down.
 It’s just a song!

 When I brought up CBD cookies to my grandmother, I thought I might have been introducing her to something profound.
 All of the described benefits of CBD make you think of the older generations, doesn’t it?
-My grandmother is a fantastic piano player, but arthritis keeps her from playing as much as I know she would like to.
-She struggles with fibromyalgia as well.
-My grandfather has Parkinson’s disease and I have read it can help with that too.
 They take what feels like a million pills a day too.
-They even have weekly pill organizers and if I could help them reduce the amount of pills they have to take each week, I feel like I would be doing them a huge favor.
+They even have weekly pill organizers.
 They always complain about the side-effects of those pills too.

 Of course I want to help them.
 Who else is going to introduce them to CBD?
 My mistake though was to mention cookies and a new medicinal treatment in the same conversation.
 It set me way back with my grandmother in trying to sell her on the idea of cannabidiol.
 She was right to think I was getting carried away.
 She has had much more opportunity to absorb the details of life than I have and is comfortable with her understanding of life.
 Pain in her hands is something tolerable as far as she is concerned as long as she can see her granddaughters dance in her living room.